elasalle/EpiJointSpatiotempEstim/README.md

 ## Real data

 To reproduce the experiments on synthetic data go to the tutorial notebook `experiments/real_data/europe_africa_ipynb` that applies our method on a selection of some european and african countries.

+# Reference

+Parts of this repository are borrowed or adapted from the [Covid-R-estim Github repository](https://github.com/juliana-du/Covid-R-estim/).
+Precisions are available in the headings for the concerned files.